eugeneai/hw-arduino-128-like-2560/README.md

 ##TODO:

 - Move big components on the top of PCB (swap sides).
+- Add an N-P-N transistor in key mode with some components to connect output of 7555, __e.g.__, with a relay.
 - Move silk text to a visible place.
 - Use SMD Capacitors around 5V rectifier.